crni99/airport-automation/README.md

 ### Versioning and Documenting API with Swagger:
 - Managing API versions to maintain backward compatibility.
 - Documenting the API endpoints for easy consumption by developers.
+- Customized Swagger UI with a toggleable dark/light mode, improving usability and aligning with user preferences.

 ### Logging and Exception Handling for Error Management:
 - Integrated Serilog for structured, centralized logging with configuration read from app settings.